Alpha release Expect sharp edges. Feedback welcome on GitHub Issues.

 No subscription.

-Every AI feature in Guignol — article summaries, daily, weekly, and monthly digests, anything we add later — runs through the claude CLI installed on your Mac.
+Every AI feature in Guignol — article summaries, daily, weekly, and monthly digests, anything we add later — runs through an AI CLI you already have installed on your Mac.
+Pick claude or codex in Settings; Guignol calls it as a subprocess and parses the response.
 There is no embedded model.
 No Guignol API key.
 No token meter.
-You install Claude Code, sign in once, and Guignol borrows your session.
+You sign in to Claude Code or Codex once, and Guignol borrows your session.
 Your prompts never touch a Guignol server, because there isn't one.

-• And of course — once it's all markdown, you can run Claude on the folder yourself.
+• And of course — once it's all markdown, you can run any AI on the folder yourself.

 $ cd ~/Guignol/highlights